DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 ### How to get local admin and BIOS passwords

-1. Log in to the [Computacenter Support Portal](https://computacenterprod.service-now.com/dfe)
+1. Log in to the [Support Portal](https://computacenterprod.service-now.com/dfe)

 2. Click on the ‘How do I?’ section